digital-autodidact/100-days-of-art/README.md

 Many people nowadays don't see the point in exerting oneself to self-improve, especially in a culture that values convenience and comfort.
 I don't relate well to the mainstream culture I live in because I subscribe to different ideals.
 I say this, not to look down upon anyone else, but merely to acknowledge that there's a difference — and that this difference is frequently what creates the aforementioned feelings of loneliness.

-Whenever share things online, it is to be a beacon — a rally point for all who wish to share in the insatiable curiosity and wonder I feel.
+Whenever I share things online, it is to be a beacon — a rally point for all who wish to share in the insatiable curiosity and wonder I feel.
+In the end, I'm just a guy who likes to learn things and who wants to play with others.
+That's all 😊

 ### (4) To promote the Strenuous Life Philosophy